ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

    extend-ignore = E203

 Flake8 has many options that can be set within the configuration file.
-For a list and descriptions, see this `Flake8 documentation topic
+For more information, see this `Flake8 documentation topic
 <https://flake8.pycqa.org/en/latest/user/options.html>`__.

-The example configuration defines the following options:
+The example configuration defines these options:

 - ``exclude``
-    Denotes subdirectories and files to be excluded from the check.
+    Subdirectories and files to exclude from the check.

 - ``select``
-    Sequence of error codes that Flake8 will report errors for.
+    Sequence of error codes that Flake8 is to report errors for.
 The set in the above configuration is a basic set of errors to check for and is not an exhaustive list.